day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 `re-frame-10x` captures trace data.

-This document explains how to access this traced data from your REPL - so you can both inspect it and experiement with it.
+This document explains how to access this traced data from your REPL - so you can experiement with it.

-### The Concepts - Step by Step
+### The Concepts - 3 Steps

-We're talking about using a browser-connected REPL - the kind offered by shadow-clj or figwheel.
-Any code execution happens in the javascript browser-VM running your app.
+Here, we're talking about using a browser-connected REPL - the kind offered by shadow-clj or figwheel.
+Any code execution happens in the javascript browser-VM currently running your app.

-When using such a REPL, if you were to type in `(my-ns/some-fn "blah" 2)` and hit return,
+When you are using a REPL, if
+type in `(my-ns/some-fn "blah" 2)` and hit return,
 then:
- 1. this code will compiled within the context of the REPL's *current namespace*
+ 1. this code will be compiled within the context of the REPL's *current namespace*
  2. the resulting (javascript) code will be shipped across to the browser
  3. the code will be run by the javascript VM running your app